jhellingman/tei2html/Wiki/Installation.md

 ## ZIP ##

 To compress ePub files, you will need a zip utility. `tei2html` uses [info-zip](http://www.info-zip.org/Zip.html) to handle the peculiar requirements of the ePub format.
-(See e.g. [this blog entry on creating ePub files](http://www.snee.com/bobdc.blog/2008/03/creating-epub-files.html).)
+(See e.g., [this blog entry on creating ePub files](http://www.snee.com/bobdc.blog/2008/03/creating-epub-files.html).)

 ## Node.js ##